25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

 ## Fn::GetAtt

 - Attributes are attached to any resources you create
-- To know the attributes of your resources, the best place to look at is the documentation.
+- To know the attributes of your resources, the best place to look at is the documentation
 - For example: the AZ of an EC2 machine!

 ```yaml